 The Charles K. Blandin Foundation (the Foundation), incorporated under the laws of Minnesota, awards grants, operates programs, and brings research, people, and organizations together to address opportunities that strengthen the Grand Rapids area and rural communities throughout Minnesota.
-The Foundation has agreed to distribute a minimum of 60% of its grants paid to the Grand Rapids area over a six-year rolling period beginning January 1, 2015 (55% prior to January 1, 2015).
-Since 2005, the Foundation distribution to the Grand Rapids area has been above 60%.
+The Foundation has agreed to distribute a minimum of 60% of its grants paid to the Grand Rapids area over a six-year rolling period.